Geek3301/geek3301/README.md

 ## About Me

 I’m an IT Specialist apprentice for Application Development currently gaining practical experience at **CHECK24**.
-I work with **PHP applications** and **relational databases (SQL)** — contributing to projects, optimizing queries, and implementing new features.
+I currently develop **PHP applications** and manage **relational databases (SQL)**, enhancing projects, optimizing queries, and adding new features.